gaurav567/gaurav567.github.io/about.md

 ### More Information

 I am from Gwalior ,Madhya Pradesh, India .
-I love and keep exploring new things.
+I love and keep exploring new and interesting things.

 ### Contact me